File: the hypocrisy of sales in fashion

 Finally, why do we still have sales when brands sell all year round at discounted prices ?

-It tastes and smells like Canada Dry, it's just not called "Canada Dry": Father's Day operation, spring clearance, special Christmas sales and other back-to-school reductions.
-We even have French e-shops that do “Black Friday” or “French Days”.
+It tastes and smells like Canada Dry, it's just that it's not called "Canada Dry": Father's Day operation, spring clearance, special Christmas sales and other back-to-school discounts.
+We even have French e-shops that do "Black Friday" or "French Days".

 In short, many sales as practiced today ultimately consist of nothing more than a simple detail of vocabulary:

-• Dates fall mid-season
+• Dates fall in mid-season

 And there I hear some of them: